 And, I know a little something about playing roles.
 I discovered theatre and performance early in college.
 The theatre bug bit me hard and I’ve spent my life, thus far, performing whenever I have a chance.
 I have played nearly 100 roles to-date, on stage, in video and on film.
 I’ve shot commercials and industrials.
 I’ve done voice-overs and have been involved with broadcast radio for almost 18 years.
 I’ve directed dozens of shows and am most proud of bringing several Shakespeare productions to life, including Romeo & Juliet, Macbeth, A Midsummer Night’s Dream, Twelfth Night and Much Ado About Nothing.
 I learned sword choreography and have since gone on to choreograph major sword battles for stage and in a full-length independent feature film called The Neon Dead.

-I need to take a moment to give a shout out to the men and women serving in our armed services.
+I also need to take a moment to give a shout out to the men and women serving in our armed services.
 After completing my first year of college, I realized it was going to be a little more costly.
-At this time, we were in the midst of Desert Shield in Iraq.
+At the time, we were in the midst of Desert Shield in Iraq.
 I enlisted in the Navy under the Sea/Air Mariner program (“SAM”) and trained to be a part of the intelligence community as a cryptologist.
 While in my active duty service, Desert Shield turned into Desert Storm.
 I became a veteran at that point.
 Now, I am not saying this as a pat on my own back.
 I simply did what was asked of me, learned my trade and never had to ship out.
-I only mention my military background as a way of rounding out my entire background and to reveal my unwavering support for all who have served, are serving or will serve.
+I only mention my military background as a way of rounding out my background and to reveal my unwavering support for all who have served, are serving or will serve.
 Thank you!

 After graduating from college, I eventually landed with Big Blue!
 From the mid-90’s to 2007, I worked for IBM, starting off in content acquisition, moving into IT support, eventually managing the IT support of eight e-Business Centers of Innovation.
 I then moved to a different area that allowed me to work from home until late 2007 when being an IT Project Manager wasn’t really worth a whole lot during the economic downturn leading into the 2008 election cycle.
 After a handful of contractor jobs, my wife convinced me in 2010 to start my own website development and video production company – AJS Productions.
 The hours are long and the money hasn’t matched what I used to make, but I’m exceptionally happy and that goes a long way.